MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/directions-module/distanceunit-enumeration.md

 ---
 title: "DistanceUnit Enumeration | Microsoft Docs"
-description: Describes DistanceUnit enumeration, which is related to unit distance, and provides a list of relevant options. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the DistanceUnit enumeration, which can be a distance defined in miles or kilometers. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""